Your cookie preferences

 Balance transfer fees

 Some credit cards offer 0% interest on balance transfers when you move existing debts from another credit card or your current account overdraft on to the new card.
 However, providers generally impose a fee, known as a balance transfer fee, for this service.
-This fee is typically a percentage, say 3%, of the amount being moved.
+This fee is typically around 2% to 4% of the amount being moved.

 How to avoid this charge: There are not many fee-free 0% balance transfer credit cards on the market.
 If you can’t find one for which you can qualify, your best bet is probably to shop around to find the card that offers the longest 0% period with the lowest fee.